-This has been a big week for celebrity chef and author Eddie Huang.
-ABC picked up his show Fresh off the Boat, based on his memoir of the same name.
-This means that, for the first time in 20 or so years, an Asian-American family will be the focus of a show on network television.
+When ABC's Fresh Off the Boat premieres on February 10, it will be a milestone.
+For the first time in 20 or so years, an Asian-American family will be the focus of a show on network television.
 Considering the lack of Asian American representation on television, that's a big deal.

 What is the show about?

-Fresh off the Boat is title of the show that will premiere on ABC this fall.
-It's based on celebrity chef Eddie Huang's memoir of the same name, and revolves around his family's adjustment to living in the United States after moving from Taiwan.
-Here's the trailer:
+Fresh off the Boat is title of the show that will premiere on ABC on February 10.
+It's based on celebrity chef Eddie Huang's memoir of the same name, and revolves around his family's life in the United States.
+It focuses on aspects of his family's and his parents' relationship to American culture from an Asian-American immigrant perspective.

 What does the term "Fresh off the Boat"/"FOB/"Fob" mean?